fpim/fpim.github.io/from_python_import_me/posts/easy-and-effective-python-type-checker.md

 #The Problem

-Types has been handled by python in an implicit way.
-Flexible as it may seems, developers often find it causing confusions when managing a large project, especially for those coming form a strongly typed language.
+Types have been implicitly handled by python.
+Flexible as it may seem, developers often find it causing confusions when managing a large project, especially for those coming from a strongly typed language.

 ##Annotation